-A curly wolf shag with face-framing layers is a transformative style change that every woman should try.
+A curly wolf shag with face-framing layers is a transformative style change every woman should try.
 Shorter layers make this shaggy wolf cut for curly hair extra voluminous.
-If volume is your goal then this crop is your answer!
+If the volume is your goal, then this crop is your answer!

 #17: Wolf Shag with Bangs for Curly Brown Hair

 Brunettes with natural texture should try a wolf shag with bangs for curly brown hair.
 A wolf shag is a great compliment for kinky, naturally curly hair, as the variations in length will create major volume, allowing curls to reach new heights.